johhki-4/plant-model-generator/README.md

 - `model_generator.py`, where the transformation from **trace data** to **NuSMV model file** and **PlantUML state machines** takes place.
 Note that lines 190-200 in this file specifies folders/locations of files.
 Make sure that these are setup in a proper way for your system.

 ## Evaluating the model in NuSMV
 The NuSMV software is used to evaluate the `.svm` model files that are generated from the model generator.
+Here, you also state the functional properties that the model should adhere to.
 - Download: https://nusmv.fbk.eu/
 - Guides:
   - User Manual: https://nusmv.fbk.eu/NuSMV/userman/index-v2.html